Adam Johnson: sticks on doorsteps and empty, silent rinks as hockey world unites in shock and grief at his death

 In a world where every flashpoint and talking point is filmed and uploaded to Twitter as it happens, it was the power and raw emotion of their words which captured a moment no-one could ever have imagined.
 Fans spoke of shielding their children’s view of the ice pad, of hugging each other in the concourse, of having to pause and take a moment, while, online, people shared links to support groups, and an offer to talk and, equally important, to listen.
 It was a remarkable, and moving, example of the hockey family uniting as one in the darkest of moments.

 Many also didn’t name the player at the time, perhaps aware of his family thousands of miles away in North America may not have known instantly of the unfolding tragedy, or maybe simply out of respect.
-When players form a shield around a colleague, you instinctively know something awful has happened.
+When players signal frantically for medical help, and form a shield around a colleague, you instinctively know something awful has happened.
 All you can do is sit, and hope.
 And pray.

 The raw grief and shock that has immersed the sport will remain for some time.
 Ice hockey is a small world with intense rivalries but great connections between fan bases, and the bonds players forge across their careers can span countries and continents as they travel from North America to Europe and Scandinavia.